anagha-sridhar/Anagha_Sridhar_TSF/README.md

 The purpose of this task was to create a Decision Tree Classifier, so that if any new data added, the model would be able to predict the right species based on the parameters.

 In addition to creating a decision tree classifier, I created an app using Streamlit in which the viewer can input his/her own values for the parameters to determine the species.
+The code can be viewed in the iris_app.py file.